Kneser graphs are Hamiltonian: Gluing the cycles together

 \subsection{Proof of Theorem~\ref{thm:Knk}}

 \begin{proof}[Proof of Theorem~\ref{thm:Knk}] The graphs~$K(3,1)$, $K(4,1)$ and~$K(6,2)$ can easily be checked to admit a Hamilton cycle.
 On the other hand, $K(5,2)$ is the Petersen graph, which is well known not to have a Hamilton cycle.
 Furthermore, it was shown in~\cite[Thm.~1]{MR4273468} that $K(2k+1,k)$ has a Hamilton cycle for all~$k\geq 3$.
 Combining this result with~\cite[Thm.~1]{MR2836824} proves that $K(2k+2,k)$ has a Hamilton cycle for all~$k\geq 3$.
 To cover the remaining cases, let $k\geq 1$ and $n\geq 2k+3$.
 By Theorem~\ref{thm:connect}, there is a set~$\cU\seq\cX_{n,k}$ and a choice for $r$ where~$\cS_r$ is the set defined in~\eqref{eq:Sr} such that the sets in~$\cU$ are pairwise disjoint, the sets in~$\cU$ and~$\cS_r$ are pairwise disjoint, and $\cH_{n,k}[\cU]$ is a connected graph.
-Let $\cT$ be a minimal subset of~$\cU$ such that~$\cH_{n,k}[\cT]$ is connected, i.e., this graph will be a spanning tree.
-By construction and by Lemma~\ref{lem:join}, the symmetric difference of the edge sets of the cycle factor~$\cC_{n,k}$ in~$K(n,k)$ defined in~\eqref{eq:factor} with the 4-cycles~$C_4(x,y)$, $\{x,y\}\in\cT$, defined in Lemma~\ref{lem:connector} and with the 4-cycles $C_4'(x,y)$, $\{x,y\}\in\cS_r$, defined in Lemma~\ref{lem:join}, which are all edge-disjoint, is a Hamilton cycle in~$K(n,k)$. \end{proof}
+Let $\cT$ be an inclusion minimal subset of~$\cU$ such that~$\cH_{n,k}[\cT]$ is connected, i.e., this graph is a spanning tree.
+By the pairwise disjointness of the sets in~$\cU\cup \cS_r$, no two of the 4-cycles~$C_4(x,y)$, $\{x,y\}\in\cT$, defined in Lemma~\ref{lem:connector} or 4-cycles $C_4'(x,y)$, $\{x,y\}\in\cS_r$, defined in Lemma~\ref{lem:join} have an edge in common with one of the cycles of the factor~$\cC_{n,k}$ in~$K(n,k)$ defined in~\eqref{eq:factor}.
+Furthermore, by the minimality of~$\cT$, no two of these 4-cycles have an edge in common that does not lie on one of the cycles of the factor (otherwise, $\cT$ would contain two edges connecting the same pair of nodes), so these 4-cycles are pairwise edge-disjoint.
+Consequently, as $\cH_{n,k}[\cT]$ is connected, the symmetric difference of the edge set of the cycle factor~$\cC_{n,k}$ with the 4-cycles~$C_4(x,y)$, $\{x,y\}\in\cT$, and with the 4-cycles $C_4'(x,y)$, $\{x,y\}\in\cS_r$, is a Hamilton cycle in~$K(n,k)$. \end{proof}